mornville/IMASCII/README.md

 # IMASCII
-Converts normal image to ascii pattern
+Converts normal image to ascii pattern and saves it in a text(.txt) file format.

 ## Installation
 - `pip3 install -r requirements.txt`  <br><br>